 When I met Berk last year he was pushing 97, still spry and energetic.
 He was dressed casually, but meticulously, and exuded the aura of a true old-fashioned, soft-spoken gentleman.
 And he is, but behind that mild-mannered mien I would get a glimpse of the dynamo who has been in the middle of many of the ground-breaking developments in fishing tackle over the last 50 years.
 What makes the story so riveting is that Berk came from humble beginnings in a small Iowa town called Spirit Lake.
 There as an angling-addicted lad he started tying flies in his bedroom during the Depression, using materials he harvested from his dog, chickens, and assorted wild woodland critters.
 He started selling the flies for a few pennies to local bait shops and tourists and then took $50 from his newspaper route earnings and placed an ad in Sports Afield.

 When the business thrived, he took over his parent’s living room and hired some of his high school chums to work for him, and by the 1970s had built it into one of the largest tackle companies in the USA!
-Along the way he served as a bomber pilot during World War II, invented products that shook the angling world, and served four terms in Congress to boot—as a populist Democrat from farm country no less.
+Along the way he served as a bomber pilot during World War II, invented products that shook the angling world, and served five terms in Congress to boot—as a populist Democrat from farm country no less.

 Berk told me his big breakthrough was perfecting a wire leader with a swivel soldered on one end and snap on the other.
 But before he had even started production, he printed up a price list that undercut his competition by 10% and then hit the road for three weeks the summer after he graduated from high school, traveling 3,000 miles to show off some hand-made samples.
 By sleeping in his parents car, from which he had removed the passenger front seat to make a bed, Berk spent only $90 and ginned up orders for 1,000 gross—144,000—leaders!
 Fortunately, on his trip he had found a machine shop near Chicago that made equipment to mass produce soldered leaders.
 Berkley Fly Company was suddenly really in business.